Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 High-Density Memory Foam Mattresses

-No matter which rooftop tent you buy their memory foam mattress will be vastly more comfortable than a sleeping pad, camping matt, or air mattresses and there’s no setup necessary.
+No matter which roof top tent you buy their memory foam mattress will be vastly more comfortable than a sleeping pad, camping matt, or air mattress and there’s no setup necessary.

 Reduced Exposure to Wildlife